scala-tsi/scala-tsi/README.md

       typescriptClassesToGenerateFor := Seq("MyClass"),
       // The output file which will contain the typescript interfaces typescriptOutputFile := baseDirectory.value / "model.ts",
-      // Include the package(s) of the classes here, and make sure to import your typescript conversions typescriptGenerationImports := Seq("mymodel._", "MyTypescript._")
+      // Include the package(s) of the classes here
+      // Optionally import your own TSType implicits to override default default generated typescriptGenerationImports := Seq("mymodel._", "MyTypescript._")
     )
 ```